Cardiovascular and Interventional Radiological Society of Europe

 Overview

-Fibroids range greatly in size, from very tiny to the size of a cantaloupe melon or larger.
+Fibroids range greatly in size, from very tiny up to several centimeters.
 In some cases, they can cause the uterus to grow to the size of a five-month pregnancy or more.
 Fibroids may be located in various parts of the uterus.
 In most cases, there is more than one fibroid in the uterus.
 There are three primary types of uterine fibroids.

 • Subserosal fibroids